GBSEcom/java/docs/OrderApi.md

 String contentType = "application/json"; // String | content type
 String clientRequestId = "clientRequestId_example"; // String | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
 We recommend 128-bit UUID format.
 String apiKey = "apiKey_example"; // String |
-Long timestamp = 789L; // Long | Epoch timestamp in milliseconds in the request from a client system.
+Long timestamp = 56L; // Long | Epoch timestamp in milliseconds in the request from a client system.
 Used for Message Signature generation and time limit (5 mins).
-String messageSignature = "messageSignature_example"; // String | Used to ensure the request has not been tampered with during transmission.
+String orderId = "orderId_example"; // String | Gateway order identifier as returned in the parameter orderId SecondaryTransaction secondaryTransaction = new SecondaryTransaction(); // SecondaryTransaction | String messageSignature = "messageSignature_example"; // String | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal.
-String orderId = "orderId_example"; // String | Gateway order identifier as returned in the parameter orderId SecondaryTransaction payload = new SecondaryTransaction(); // SecondaryTransaction | String storeId = "storeId_example"; // String | an optional outlet id for clients that support multiple store in the same developer app try {
+String region = "region_example"; // String | The region where client wants to process the transaction String storeId = "storeId_example"; // String | An optional outlet ID for clients that support multiple stores in the same developer app try {
-    TransactionResponse result = apiInstance.returnTransaction(contentType, clientRequestId, apiKey, timestamp, messageSignature, orderId, payload, storeId);
+    TransactionResponse result = apiInstance.orderReturnTransaction(contentType, clientRequestId, apiKey, timestamp, orderId, secondaryTransaction, messageSignature, region, storeId);
     System.out.println(result);
 } catch (ApiException e) {
-    System.err.println("Exception when calling OrderApi#returnTransaction");
+    System.err.println("Exception when calling OrderApi#orderReturnTransaction");
     e.printStackTrace();
 }
 ```